GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Experiment result

 \subsection{Efficiency Results}

-In the efficiency experiment (Efficiency result of the Section \ref{section.exp-result}), three times experiments were conducted on the fine-tuned Qwen2.5-7b model and the training-free DeepSeek-V3, and the time consumption of the three times experiments is shown in Table~\ref{tab:three time} (The average time consumption of the three experiments is shown in Table \ref{tab:time} of Section \ref{section.exp-result}).
-The three experiments in Table \ref{tab:three time} indicate that the majority of geometric graph generation takes less than 10 seconds.
+In the efficiency experiment (Efficiency result of the Section \ref{section.exp-result}), three times experiments were conducted on the fine-tuned Qwen2.5-7b model and the training-free DeepSeek-V3, and the time consumption of the three times experiments and the The average time are shown in Table~\ref{tab:efficiency_time} .
+The three experiments in Table \ref{tab:efficiency_time} indicate that the majority of geometric graph generation takes less than 10 seconds.
 The results of the time proportions of the two methods indicate that the efficiency of the coordinate parser is highly stable.